 Mackenzie Jacob, Media Manager

-Mackenzie currently attends the University of Connecticut and has participated in countless theatrical productions.
-She danced ballet, contemporary, and jazz at Dance Explosion in South Florida for several years, and she was selected to serve in the Broward Center for the Performing Arts’ highly selective Teen Ambassador program.
-As an ambassador, she works with the Broward Center and its affiliated venues to promote their shows to younger audiences.
-She also attends and reviews a variety of shows as a South Florida Cappies Critic.
+Mackenzie currently attends the University of Connecticut.
+She has participated in numerous theatrical productions, danced ballet, contemporary, and jazz at Dance Explosion in South Florida for several years, and served in the Broward Center for the Performing Arts’ highly selective Teen Ambassador program.
+As an Ambassador, she worked with the Broward Center and its affiliated venues to promote their shows to younger audiences.
+She reviewed a variety of shows as a South Florida Cappies Critic.
 Her reviews have been published in the Sun Sentinel’s “Forum” and the Miami Herald.
-Her work with the Teen Ambassador program, South Florida Cappies, and PAE allows her to personally experience both the business and behind the scenes aspects of producing a show.
-After years in the arts, she brings her expertise to PAE as a way to further its online presence.
+Her work with the Teen Ambassador program, South Florida Cappies, and PAE has allowed her to personally experience both the business and behind the scenes aspects of producing a show.
+Mackenzie brings her experienced, yet youthful expertise to PAE as a way to further its online presence.
 Additionally, Mackenzie is so excited to work with such talented individuals and to share her passion.